Redwood City, California

 As a couple, our first big decision was whether to move away from Texas to Minnesota.
 Paul had a job offer from a company that was willing to relocate both of us to Minneapolis.
 Deciding to put faith in our relationship, we packed our house and moved to the Midwest – and even brought Paul’s mom, Marsha.
 It’s a decision that Paul will eternally be grateful to Kyle for.

 Living in Minnesota made a positive impact on our lives.
-It gave us an opportunity to strengthen our relationship, build lasting friendships, and grow both of our careers.
+It gave us an opportunity to strengthen our relationship, build lasting friendships, travel internationally, and grow both of our careers.
 Despite this, we knew that California was where we ultimately wanted to be.
 Our best friends recently had their first child and we wanted to develop a relationship with our new “niece.”
 When Paul received a job offer in the San Francisco Bay Area, we jumped on it.
 Within a few months, we moved ourselves (and Marsha!) to California.

 Since moving to California, we have really put down our roots here.
 Kyle re-established his real estate career, which has afforded him flexible hours and the opportunity to work from home as needed.
 Paul has been following his passion for education by leading a research team at a philanthropic tech company.
 Amazingly enough, Paul’s office is only one block away from our apartment in Redwood City.